Rune-Status/Codex-NG-Better-Sprite-Packer/README.md

 * 1.0 - 1.44: Designed to replace Galkon's custom sprite cache.
 * 1.45 - 1.49: New experimental formats.
-* 2.0 + Designed to work with RuneScape's format.
+* 2.0 + Designed to work with RuneScape's file system.

 ### Notes